 Architectural Education has always been under great scrutiny; there is not a single advancement in other disciplines, an invention of some kind or a technological breakthrough that has not somehow affected the content or the methodology of architectural studies.
 This fluidity has extended architects’ activities and their theoretical discourse in a way that today, it is extremely difficult to come up with a single definition of what an architect is.

 In the meantime, the evolving importance of cities to modern societies has led the architects in an endless quest to better understand the urban phenomena and map the cities’ complexity.
 In this context, architectural study programs will never seize to undergo continuous transformations just like the cities -their main corpus of investigation- have had in the past decades.

-This educational framework opens up the gates to even more scenarios of interaction between architects and communities.
+This educational framework opens up the way to even more scenarios of interaction between architects and communities.
 If the first are mainly involved in the planning of cities, then how do they relate to the latter?
-Can the architectural education promote a new model of interaction and exchange between architects and the people?
+Can architectural education promote a new model of interaction and exchange between architects and the people?
 The undergoing transformation involves two different but equally important itineraries: from the emancipated student to the reflective practitioner and from the unwary crowd to the enmeshed participants.